Brown Sugar Bacon-Wrapped Pork Tenderloin is an easy meal that’s sure to impress. Juicy and tasty with a sweet glaze, it’s sure to be a dinner hit!

-If you’re looking for a great meat alternative to the classic turkey or ham this holiday season, this bacon sugar bacon-wrapped pork tenderloin will make an impressive addition to your menu.
+If you’re looking for a great meat alternative to the classic turkey or ham this holiday season, this brown sugar bacon-wrapped pork tenderloin will make an impressive addition to your menu.
 It’s so easy to make for everyday family dinners yet fancy enough for company.

 Wrapped in deliciously crisp and caramelized bacon, the thick slices of tenderloin comes out super moist and flavorful.
 Serve with your favorite hearty sides such as garlic mashed potatoes and roasted brussels sprouts and you’ve got a guaranteed party hit!

 Wrapping the tenderloin in bacon is my favorite solution!
-Not only does the rendered fat from the bacon adds a smoky flavor, but it also keeps the meat moist and succulent.
+Not only does the rendered fat from the bacon add a smoky flavor, but it also keeps the meat moist and succulent.
 And when you add a sweet and slightly spicy glaze, you get a beautifully crisp and caramelized pork dish that’s out of this world delicious!

 - Use thin cut bacon so it cooks and crisps in tandem with the pork.

-- Although you can roast the pork in a cast iron skillet or baking dish, I highly suggest a roasting pan so the heat circulates around the meat and browns it all around.
+- Although you can roast the pork in a cast-iron skillet or baking dish, I highly suggest a roasting pan so the heat circulates around the meat and browns it all around.
 This also helps the rendered fat to drip down to the pan so the pork is not sitting in a pool of grease.

 - Please use a meat thermometer to check for doneness!
 Not only is it a must for food safety, but it also ensures the meat is perfectly cooked.

 - Want to skip the spice?
 Swap the hot sauce with Dijon mustard for a hint of tang.